aluveitie/RyzenMacPro/README.md

 Thunderbolt controller is not detected by MacOS unless device is already connected during boot.
 SSDT-TB3.aml file improves TB support (Thanks to [XinJiangCN](https://github.com/XinJiangCN) for that).

-The integrated Intel Wifi is not yet supported.
+The integrated Intel Wifi is supported by [itlwmx](https://github.com/OpenIntelWireless/itlwm) though missing support for AirDrop etc.

 Microphone is not yet working through integrated audio codec.